kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This function allows the user to manually input or completely alter the amount of time spent working on a particular task.
 It listens for clicks on its associated icon and then uses the long form time that is displayed next to the task and splits it up into its integer components, creating new inputs to display these for alteration.
 When the user is ready to save the new time input they can click on  the save button and the function translates the new time first to seconds to save on the task and then into the long form again to save to the task as well.

-- ## addOverlay() & removeOverlay();

-__FUNCTION SUMMARY:__ This function appends a div with the class 'overlay' to the body of the page.
-This overlay sits on top of the page at z-index: 1000 effectively disabling the page contents. removeOverlay() reverses the function.

-- ## Timer.convertSecondsToTime(seconds)

-__FUNCTION SUMMARY:__ Takes in seconds and converts them into hours, minutes and seconds in a human readable format.
-The code was taken from a Stack Overflow question and is referenced in the attribution section of this README.

-__ISSUE 1:__ I could not call this method from within other functions in this class. timer.convertSecondsToTime would not work.
-I kept getting a ```"Uncaught ReferenceError: convertSecondsToTime is not defined"```

-__FIX 1:__ I had instantiated a local variable called timer and used it to refer to the timer container in the DOM.
-So calling timer.convertSecondsToTime() when trying to refer to an instance of the Timer Object called timer, was not actually doing that and was indeed not defined.
-Changing the variable name to timerContainer fixed the issue.

-__ISSUE 2:__ The manual edit time function was working the first time you clicked or pressed enter on it, but then the second time it was running through the function fully and then running through it again, which was causing all sorts of issues.
+__ISSUE 1:__ The manual edit time function was working the first time you clicked or pressed enter on it, but then the second time it was running through the function fully and then running through it again, which was causing all sorts of issues.
 Below is how it worked on the first click (successfully displaying the elements it is meant to):

 ![success](misc-images/howitshouldlook.png)